truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 ![LoginSCALE](/images/SCALE/LoginSCALE.png "TrueNAS SCALE Login Screen")

-Enter the `root` username and account password that you created during installation.
+Enter the `root` username and account password you created during installation.

 {{< expand "Troubleshooting" "v" >}}
 If the user interface is not accessible by IP address from a browser, check these things: